geerlingguy/raspberry-pi-dramble/setup/gpio-led/README.md

 Each of the scripts has a unique purpose:

-  - `rgb.py`: Turn on one of the LED colors.
+  - `rgb.py`: Turn on one of the LED colors (or turn them all off with `off`.
 Color stays set after the script exits.
 For example, `sudo python rgb.py red` would set red.
   - `fade.py`: Fade colors on the LED (edit the file to choose which color to fade) using PWM.
 Fading stops when the script exits.
   - `colors.py`: Set arbitrary colors on the LED using individual red/green/blue values (using the common 0-255 format).
 For example, `sudo python colors.py 255 128 0` would set orange.